 This show consists young professionals pursuing a career in music and the Kenucky Opry Cast.
 The young Stars ages are 8 year old to 18 years old.
 This Stars Show is packed with Old Country Classics as well as Brand New Country.
 It also features Gospel, Bluegrass, and Rock and Roll hits from the 50’s and 60’s.
 The performers are musicians, dancers and singers chosen and coached by the shows producer – Clay Campbell.

 Stars of Tomorrow Cast

-Maci Brewington 10 yr old, is a sixth grader at Ballard County.
-Maci loves singing and playing the guitar.
-Show also plays softball and volleyball.
+Maci Brewington is a 11 yr old, seventh grader at Ballard County Middle School.
+Maci loves singing and playing the guitar and is an amazing song writer!
 Maci is Clay & Barbie Campbell’s grand daughter.
-Maci was the winner in the 4 -H contest and will be competing at the Kentucky State Fair this year.
+Maci was the winner in the 4 -H contest and competed at the Kentucky State Fair last year.
 She is the daughter of Mike & Jill Brewington of La Center, KY.

 Lexy Tays is 18 years old and is from Princeton, Kentucky.
 She sings and plays guitar.
 She began taking lessons from Mr. Clay at age 12 in 2011.
 Lexy assists at leading worship at First Baptist Church in Princeton.
 She attends Caldwell County High School where she plays volleyball.
 She competes at several different competitions in the area and placed 1st Place in the junior division of the Kentucky Opry Talent Search in 2016.